Ce n'était qu'un rêve

-Background
+Background and release

 At age 12, Dion collaborated with her mother Thérèse and brother Jacques to write and compose her first song, "Ce n'était qu'un rêve".
 Dion's brother Michel sent the recording to music manager René Angélil, whose name he discovered on the back of a Ginette Reno album.
 Angélil was moved by Dion's voice and decided to help her.
-On 19 June 1981, she made her first broadcast appearance.
-Dion performed "Ce n'était qu'un rêve" in a popular talk show in Quebec, Canada hosted by Michel Jasmin.
+On 11 June 1981, "Ce n'était qu'un rêve" was released on a 7-inch single.
+On 19 June 1981, Dion made her first broadcast appearance.
+She performed "Ce n'était qu'un rêve" in a popular talk show in Quebec, Canada hosted by Michel Jasmin.
 After releasing the single in Quebec by Les Disques Showbizz in 1981, it was also issued in France by Pathé Records in 1982.

 Commercial performance

 On 29 August 1981, the song entered the chart in Quebec, spending six weeks on it and peaking at number eight.

 Live performances

 Dion performed "Ce n'était qu'un rêve" live many times during her career.
 It was included on The Colour of My Love Concert VHS/DVD (1995).
 A short version was featured on Au cœur du stade CD (1999), Au cœur du stade DVD (1999), and Céline une seule fois / Live 2013 CD/DVD (2014).